Virtual cycles of gauged Witten equation: Abstract

 \section{Abstract}

 We construct virtual cycles on moduli spaces of perturbed gauged Witten equation over a fixed smooth $r$-spin curve, under the framework of \cite{Tian_Xu}.
-We also prove a wall-crossing formula for variations of strongly regular perturbations.
-This completes the construction of the correlation function for the gauged linear $\sigma$-model announced in \cite{Tian_Xu_2} as well as the proof of its invariance.
+Together with the wall-crossing formula proved in the companion paper \cite{Tian_Xu_4}, it completes the construction of the correlation function for the gauged linear $\sigma$-model announced in \cite{Tian_Xu_2} as well as the proof of its invariance.